rthursdays/test-clone-repo/README.md

 # test-clone-repo
-A test repor to illustrate cloning from GitHub
+A test repo to illustrate cloning from GitHub